An exotic presentation of Q_28: Introduction

 Based on this work, spaces were constructed which fell into the second category with fundamental group $Q_{2^k}$ with $k\geq 5$ \cite {John3} and fundamental group $Q_{28}$ \cite{Beyl,Beyl2}.
 That is, their second homotopy group was not $IQ_{4n}^*$, and it was conjectured that no finite presentation of $Q_{4n}$ would have a second homotopy group other than $IQ_{4n}^*$.

 We prove this conjecture false, by displaying a finite presentation with a second homotopy group different to $IQ_{4n}^*$.
-In fact, based on our result Nicholson has shown that there are no solutions to Wall's $D(2)$ problem with fundamental group $Q_{28}$ \cite[Theorem 7.7]{Nich2}.
+In fact, based on our result Nicholson has shown that there are no solutions to Wall's $D(2)$ problem with fundamental group $Q_{28}$ \cite[Theorem 8.11]{Nich2}.
 That is any $D(2)$--complex with fundamental group $Q_{28}$ having minimal Euler characteristic is either homotopy equivalent to $\mathcal{P}$ or $\mathcal{P'}$.
+Nicholson has further shown \cite[Theorem 8.10]{Nich2} that our example resolves one direction of Problem D3, from Wall's list \cite{Wall2}.
+This direction of the problem is a conjecture that any failure of a certain local-global principle results in a solution to the $D(2)$ problem.

-It is worth noting that this means that finite presentations have now been found which defy the relevant conjectures for quintessential examples of spaces which fell into both the first and second category.
+It is worth noting that our result means that finite presentations have now been found which defy the relevant conjectures for quintessential examples of spaces which fell into both the first and second category.
 It is worth then considering the possibility that finite presentations can always be found, homotopy equivalent to a given $D(2)$--complex.

 Note that a finite presentation of a group (possibly not the fundamental group of the 3--complex) may always be found, so that applying Quillen's plus construction results in a space homotopy equivalent to the 3--complex \cite{Mann5}.
 On the other hand a famous result of Bestvina and Brady yields a similar situation where there is no finite presentation of the group at all \cite{Best}.